DiloWagner/microservices-node-stack/conf/node-services/README.md

 # Node services

-Rename the start-services.dist.sh to start-services.sh
+Copy the start-services.dist.sh to start-services.sh